j-guyon/CommandSchedulerBundle/Resources/doc/index.md

   - Check if the command has to be executed at current time, based on its cron expression and on its last execution time
   - Execute eligible commands (without `exec` php function)

+Use dynamic parameters :

+- %last_execution% : last execution date (format : Y-m-d H:i:s).
+Available for arguments and options
+- %log_file% : output file.
+Available for arguments and options
+- %last_return_code% : last return code.
+ONLY available for options (possible value -1 is not working for Argument)

 The `scheduler:unlock` command is capable of unlock all or a single scheduled command with a `lock-timeout` parameter.
 It can be usefull if you don't have a full control about server restarting, which can a command in a lock state.